|Title||Dissipation induced dipole blockade and anti-blockade in driven Rydberg systems|

-We study the competing blockade and anti-blockade effects induced by spontaneously generated contaminant Rydberg atoms in driven Rydberg systems.
+We study theoretically and experimentally the competing blockade and antiblockade effects induced by spontaneously generated contaminant Rydberg atoms in driven Rydberg systems.
 These contaminant atoms provide a source of strong dipole-dipole interactions and play a crucial role in the system's behavior.
 We study this problem theoretically using two different approaches.
 The first is a cumulant expansion approximation, in which we ignore third-order and higher connected correlations.
-Using this approach for the case of resonant drive, a many-body blockade radius picture arises, and we find qualitative agreement with experiment.
+Using this approach for the case of resonant drive, a many-body blockade radius picture arises, and we find qualitative agreement with previous experimental results.
+We further predict that as the atomic density is increased, the Rydberg population's dependence on Rabi frequency will transition from quadratic to linear dependence at lower Rabi frequencies.
+We study this behavior experimentally by observing this crossover at two different atomic densities.
+We confirm that the larger density system has a smaller crossover Rabi frequency than the smaller density system.
 The second theoretical approach is a set of phenomenological inhomogeneous rate equations.
-We compare the results of our rate equation model to the experimental observations in [E. A. Goldschmidt, et al., PRL 116, 113001 (2016)] and find that these rate equations provide quantitatively good scaling behavior of the steady-state Rydberg population for both resonant and off-resonant drive.
+We compare the results of our rate-equation model to the experimental observations [E. A. Goldschmidt et al., Phys.
+Rev. Lett.
+116, 113001 (2016)] and find that these rate equations provide quantitatively good scaling behavior of the steady-state Rydberg population for both resonant and off-resonant drives.